oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/02-mysql.md

 ## Setting up MYSQL Server

 In this step, we describe how to set up MySQL database in the Kubernetes cluster.
 In this sample, we are using the MySQL database to store application data.
-The WLS domain created in a later step will store its data to the database, for example, persistent JMS messages.
+The WebLogic domain created in a later step will store its data to the database, for example, persistent JMS messages.

 Deploy the PV and PVC.
 ```